southern-cross-ai/JoeyLLM/Sprint-1-Retrospective.md

 - Prepare data loaders and experiment logging framework.
 - Add checkpoints for internal peer reviews.
 - Integrate testing and monitoring in early dev stages.
+- Help the client grow their community member base using media strategies

 ---